4rmy/compiled/README.md

     - <
     - \>=
     - <=
+- If statements
+    - If
+    - Else
+    - Elseif

 ### In Progress
-- If statements
-- If-Else statements
-- Else-If statements
+- Nothing, I'm done for today because sleeping is cool sometimes

 ### Coming Soon
 - Loops